onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

-## the wisdom of crowds and how group dynamics can deteriorate it
+## the wisdom of crowds and how group think can deteriorate it

 how polarization and distortion of the perception of reality happens (staying in tune with your group to not stand out, simply adopting the opinion of others, extreme positions are often louder) - the order in which people speak affects the course of a discussion - forming an information cascade.
 The most-informed speaker is rarely the most influential (not loud or first).